vmeoc/LLASTAKS/Project.md

 ## File structure
 Project.md: contains this project description Diary.md: contains the diary of the project
-Initial setup: contain all the yaml and instructions (stage.readme) for the initial deployment Recurring deployment: contain all the yaml and instructions (stage.readme) for the recurring deployment
+K8 deployment: contain all the terraform files for the K8 deployment Initial setup: contain all the yaml and instructions (stage.readme) for the initial deployment Recurring deployment: contain all the yaml and instructions (stage.readme) for the recurring deployment